infinity4471/infinity4471.github.io/index.md

 [Dr. Dimitrios Fotakis](http://www.softlab.ntua.gr/~fotakis/) on the [Approximability of Multistage Min-Sum Set Cover](https://github.com/infinity4471/Dynamic-Min-Sum-Set-Cover).

 My scientific interests lie in the field of Theoretical Computer Science and Mathematics.
-In particular I am interested in the theory of Algorithms, Data Structures, Data Science and Financial Engineering.
+In particular I am interested in Approximation, Parameterized, Sublinear Algorithms and Fine-Grained Complexity Theory.

 I'm a former [Bloomberg LP](https://www.bloomberg.com/company/) Software Engineer Intern where I worked on the Financial Derivatives Pricing team developing a tool for pricing option